mycordaapp/tasks/docs/tasks.md

 * Both the client and server may restart while running a task
 * It is safer to be pessimistic, and assume that any message between a client and server can be lost.

 The Async Task version of CalcSquareTask is below.
-In this case

 ```kotlin
 class CalcSquareAsyncTask(registry: Registry) : AsyncTask<Int, Int> {